vivianyaguirre/PetAdoptionAgency/README.md

 ## Data Model
 Explanation of the Data Model:

 Our model is based on the operations of a hypothetical Pet Adoption Agency.
+The Shelter Locations are the main part of the data model, where many of the different aspects of a pet adoption agency are located.
+A single shelter location can have many employees, as represented by a one to many relationship between the ShelterLocations and Employees entities.
+A shelter location will have one shelter supervisor that oversees operations at the shelter and is in charge of the many employees.

 ![pet-eer](https://github.com/user-attachments/assets/ee5abaf2-832e-4053-b8b0-7ee07b7c0317)

 ## Data Dictionary